timblack/hOwl/README.md

 ## Installation

 The webapp is standalone.
-Simply open index.html in your browser.
+Simply open index.html in your browser, or visit https://timblack.github.io/hOwl/

 ## Usage